anok was mentioned for the first time in

 lives of saints and wonderful representations of

-the Last Judgment and Passion.
+the Last Judgment.
 This unique exhibition is complemented by an

 iconostasis - a wooden wall with three doors and rows of icons arranged in strict order, as well as a collection of crosses, old books and richly decorated liturgical robes.